 - Threatened species: our freshwater environments are healthy enough to support rare or threatened fish, birds, plants and insects.

 - Mahinga kai: it is safe to gather and harvest freshwater kai.
 Freshwater customary practices can be carried out where desired.

 Last year, more than 400 of you responded to our freshwater values survey.
 These responses are now helping to shape freshwater policy.

 Some values apply across the whole region and others to specific areas.
 Where a value applies to a specific location, we have mapped those values on an interactive tool.
-If you think a value is missing, something isn’t quite right, you want more information, or you want to share your thoughts, you can do this through our feedback form.
+If you think a value is missing, something isn’t quite right, you want more information, or you want to share your thoughts, let us know via our feedback form.

-The values developed through this work are not to be confused with values identified in other legislative processes.
-For example, within the Te Awa Tupua Act there are Tupua Te Kawa values which reflect the relationship of the people to Whanganui River.
+The values developed through this work are not to be confused with values from other areas, such as legislation developed as a result of Te Tiriti o Waitangi/Treaty of Waitangi settlements.
+For example, the Te Awa Tupua Act has Tupua te Kawa values which reflect the relationship of the people to the Whanganui River.

 NPS-FM compulsory values

 The ability of water bodies (rivers, lakes, wetlands, and aquifers) to support all life, including fish, birds, insects, plants, and microbes.